Spektrum-Wiedzy/example-app/README.md

 https://laravel.com/docs/8.x/installation#installation-via-composer

 Using this method, you must have working and configured database.
 Please visit `/install` for installation wizard or edit .env file manually.
-You may use SQLite: https://laravel.com/docs/8.x/database#sqlite-configuration
+You may want to use SQLite: https://laravel.com/docs/8.x/database#sqlite-configuration

 Clone this app from github and run: